Sharp Fencing Gates are not your average gate, from start to finish we maintain a high level of craftsmanship.

 A rebate is a recess cut into the edge of a piece of timber to create a shelf.

-What is a rabbet?
+What is a slot rabbit?

 A rabbet is a slot within a piece of timber to allow room for the tongue and groove boarding.